Diana Millay: Broadway

 In 1957, Broadway came calling and Millay starred opposite Sam Levene and Ellen Burstyn in Fair Game.
 Her subsequent Broadway appearances include Drink to Me Only opposite Tom Poston, Roger the Sixth opposite Alan Alda, The Glass Rooster opposite Michael Allinson and Boeing Boeing opposite Ian Carmichael.
 In addition, she spent a year touring the United States and Canada opposite Eddie Bracken in The Seven Year Itch.

 Millay's first film role was in the 1957 United Artists movie Street of Sinners, opposite George Montgomery.

 Television

-Her television debut came on an episode of the anthology series Star Tonight.
+Her television debut came in "Taste", an episode of the anthology series Star Tonight.
 After that, one of Millay's early roles on television was being the timekeeper on Masquerade Party in 1956.
-She began her extensive television career when she guest starred on Star Tonight in an episode entitled "Taste".
-She continued to appear in other "live" productions such as Robert Montgomery Presents, Kraft Television Theatre, Studio One, U.S. Steel Hour, Omnibus, Pond's Theatre, Philco Television Playhouse, Playhouse 90, and many others.
+She continued to appear in other "live" productions such as Robert Montgomery Presents, Kraft Television Theatre, Studio One, The United States Steel Hour, Omnibus, Pond's Theater, The Philco Television Playhouse, Playhouse 90, and many others.
 She made three guest appearances on the CBS courtroom drama series Perry Mason, starring Raymond Burr.
-In 1961 she played Debra Bradford in "The Case of the Resolute Reformer," and title character and defendant Sue Ellen Frazer in "The Case of the Unwelcome Bride."
-In 1963 she played murder victim Eula Johnson in "The Case of the Bouncing Boomerang."
+In 1961, she played Debra Bradford in "The Case of the Resolute Reformer," and title character and defendant Sue Ellen Frazer in "The Case of the Unwelcome Bride."
+In 1963, she played murder victim Eula Johnson in "The Case of the Bouncing Boomerang".